ourtilt/fmla-tracker-coding-challenge/README.md

 When an employee’s need for FMLA leave extends beyond the 12-month leave year, any additional time the employee requests counts against his or hers entitlement for the next leave year.

-You may choose any one of the following four methods for determining the 12-month period during which eligible employees may take up to 12 workweeks of leave:
+Choose one of the four methods for determining the 12-month period during which eligible employees may take up to 12 workweeks of leave:

 * The calendar year is January 1st through December 31st,
 * Any fixed 12 months, such as fiscal year or a leave year beginning on the first day of an employee’s employment,